 Unit Director and Programme Director: Professor Gillian Hardy

 Programme Administrator: Sarah Radgick

-This three-year doctoral programme is organised by the University of Sheffield, in collaboration with local Psychology Services, and is currently commissioned by NHS Yorkshire and the Humber.
+This three-year doctoral programme is organised by the University of Sheffield, in collaboration with local Psychology Services, and is currently commissioned by Health Education England North.
 The Programme is approved by the Health & Care Professions Council (HCPC) and is accredited by the British Psychological Society (BPS).
 On successful completion of the Programme, trainees are eligible to apply for registration with HCPC and chartered status with the BPS.